drug-design/course/docs/chapters/synthesis-of-drugs.md

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/caesa.png){: loading=lazy }
 #### AOCR

-AOCR (Automated Organic Chemical Reactions) is program developed by L. Ermanni (1993) based on a mathematical representation of organic synthesis, from the input of an organic compound.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/aocr-00d9a234'><i class='fa fa-play' aria-hidden='true'></i></button>AOCR (Automated Organic Chemical Reactions) is program developed by L. Ermanni (1993) based on a mathematical representation of organic synthesis, from the input of an organic compound.
 The program makes it possible to find all the syntheses of the target compound from the initial molecule given the reaction mechanisms.
 It also lists all the products of a reaction of the initial compounds.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/aocr.png){: loading=lazy }
 #### SYSTEMATICHEM

-SystematiChem is an organic chemistry software program for retrosynthesis and synthesis development.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/systematichem-22d192c5'><i class='fa fa-play' aria-hidden='true'></i></button>SystematiChem is an organic chemistry software program for retrosynthesis and synthesis development.
 The program provides an automated synthesis pathway generation tool that allows the user to enter the compound and set a few minor parameters for the solution generation process.
 It then generates complete synthesis pathways using only known, purchasable starting materials and documented reactions.
 After this process is completed, the generated routes of the solutions can be reviewed and evaluated by the chemist using a solution viewer program.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/systematichem.png){: loading=lazy }